cloudify-cosmo/docs.getcloudify.org/content/manager_webui/tenant-management-page.md

 #### Adding a User Group

-Users groups are not necessary when you manage users in Cloudify, however it might enable you to manage your users more efficiently.
+Users groups are not mandatory when you manage users in Cloudify, however creating groups might enable you to manage your users more efficiently.
 You can create groups of users and assign them to one or more tenants.

 1. In Edit mode, click **Add** in the User Groups Management widget.
 2. Enter a name for the group.
-   The name must contain at least five alphanumberic characters and begin with a letter.
+   The name must contain at least five alphanumeric characters and begin with a letter.
 It can also include the following characters `-`, `_`, or `.`.
-The name must begin with a letter.
 3. Click **Add**.<br>
 The group is added to the table.